-Dana Ferris is Professor and Director of the UWP.
-She formerly was Associate Director of English for Multilingual Students (ESL) and Associate Director of UWP 1.
+Dana Ferris is Professor in the University Writing Program at UC Davis.
+She formerly was Director of the UWP, Associate Director of English for Multilingual Students (ESL) and Associate Director of UWP 1.
 She teaches upper-division writing courses, pedagogy courses, English Grammar, and Ph.D. seminars on second language writing and response to student writing.
 Dana is also a participating faculty member in the Graduate Group in Education, the Designated Emphasis in Writing, Rhetoric, and Composition Studies, and the Designated Emphasis in Second Language Acquisition.

 Dana came to UC Davis, her undergraduate alma mater, in 2008 after 18 years as Professor of English at California State University, Sacramento, where at various points she directed the graduate MA TESOL Program and the ESL writing program.
 She has been living in Davis with her family since 1991.

 Dana was Co-Editor of the Journal of Second Language Writing (https://www.journals.elsevier.com/journal-of-second-language-writing) and the founding Editor of the Journal of Response to Writing (http://journalrw.org/index.php/jrw).
 She was previously an Associate Editor of the TESOL Quarterly.
 She has served on the Board of Directors of CATESOL (California Teachers of English to Speakers of Other Languages) and the TESOL Nominating Committee and was also a member of the CCCC Standing Committee on Second Language Writing.

 B.A.
 University of California, Davis--English/Creative Writing, minor in Political Science (with honors)